Skills for Work and for Life

-Our pioneering Supported Internship Programme offers young people with learning disabilities the opportunity for practical work experience and personal development.
+Our pioneering Supported Internship Programme offered young people with learning disabilities the opportunity for practical work experience and personal development.
 Take a look at our video below.
-Interns spend one day a week at a college continuing their education and two days working in a variety of roles across Active Prospects.
-At the end of the one year programme, interns are supported to progress to further training, volunteering or paid work.
+Interns spent one day a week at a college continuing their education and two days working in a variety of roles across Active Prospects.
+At the end of the programme, interns were supported to progress to further training, volunteering or paid work.

 Our Active Growth allotment project offers therapeutic activity during weekly sessions where there is opportunity to grow fresh fruit and vegetables on our friendly inclusive community gardening project.

-We also offer a programme of skills training and activity sessions such as Arts, Music, IT skills and a Job Club.
+We also offer a programme of skills training and activity sessions such as arts and music.

 Our Active Wellbeing strategy supports people with mental health needs through a range of recovery and wellbeing services.
 Challenging themselves to try new things and the satisfaction of achieving them raises aspirations and acts as a catalyst for greater independence.